-- Early/estimated entry information not provided to the exams officer on time; resulting in pre-release information not being received - Final entry information not provided to the exams officer on time; resulting in: - Candidates not being entered for exams/assessments or being entered late - $\circ$ $\;$ Late or other penalty fees being charged by awarding bodies - Non-examination assessment tasks not set/issued/taken by candidates as scheduled - Candidates not being informed of centre assessed marks before marks are submitted to the awarding body and therefore not being able to consider appealing internal assessment decisions and requesting a review of the centre's marking - Internal assessment marks and candidates' work not provided to meet awarding body submission deadlines
+- Early/estimated entry information not provided to the exams officer on time; resulting in pre-release information not being received - Final entry information not provided to the exams officer on time; resulting in: - Candidates not being entered for exams/assessments or being entered late - \circ $\$ Late or other penalty fees being charged by awarding bodies - Non-examination assessment (including controlled assessments and coursework) tasks not set/issued/taken by candidates as scheduled - Candidates not being informed of centre assessed marks before marks are submitted to the awarding body and therefore not being able to consider appealing internal assessment decisions and requesting a review of the centre's marking

+Internal assessment marks and candidates' work not provided to meet awarding body submission deadlines

-- EO monitoring NEA and samples being sent to moderator by secure postage - EO to work with departments to complete exam entries or NEA submissions - We have appointed another teacher to 'team teach' along side our core subject leaders in order for him to cover wherever necessary
+- EO monitoring NEA and samples being sent to moderator by secure postage - EO to work with departments to complete exam entries or NEA submissions - Deputy Head (curriculum manager) would be able to step in due to having an 'oversite' of all areas within the curriculum/each stage during KS4. - We have appointed another teacher to 'team teach' alongside our core subject leaders in order for him to cover wherever necessary - Good connections with other link departments (within other schools) therefore (if needed) we would be able to work alongside them.
+Currently centre staff are working closely with external staff to 'check moderation' where we have no other teacher of this subject onsite (for example Art and PE)